Livradois-Forez Regional Natural Park: History and creation of the park

 Its headquarters, originally in Thiers, is now located in the municipality named Saint-Gervais-sous-Meymont.

 Geography

 Located between the old Auvergne and Rhône-Alpes regions, the park extends 110 km from north to south, in three departments (Puy-de-Dôme, Allier and Haute-Loire).
 It's composed of 176 municipalities gathering 103,172 inhabitants in 2014.

-The high point of the park (1634 m) corresponds to the high point of the Mountains of Forez and is located in Pierre-sur-Haute on the territory of Job's municipality, in Puy-de-Dôme's department (IGN 2732 E).
+The highest point of the park (1634 m) corresponds to the highest point of the Forez mountains and is located at Pierre-sur-Haute, within the territory of the municipality of Job, in the Puy-de-Dôme department.